-The Distinguished Alumni Award is the most prestigious Pitt Community College offers.
-It recognizes alumni with outstanding and uncommon achievement in their professions, in civic/community affairs, and/or in service to the college.
+The Distinguished Alumni Award is PCC's most prestigious.
+It recognizes alumni who have demonstrated outstanding and uncommon achievement in their professions, civic/community affairs, and/or service to the college.

-This award is presented to those who have attended Pitt Community College for a minimum of two semesters, completed their educational goal(s), and meet criteria for alumni status as defined by PCC Alumni Association bylaws.
+This award is presented to individuals who have attended PCC a minimum of two semesters, completed their educational goal(s), and meet criteria for alumni status as defined by PCC Alumni Association bylaws.
 Current college employees are excluded from consideration.

-Receiving this award does not prevent one from receiving any other alumni awards if so selected.
-Selections by the Awards Committee are not subject to vote by the total Alumni Association Board of Directors.
+Receiving an Outstanding Alumni Award does not prevent individuals from receiving other alumni awards if they are selected.
+Selections by the Awards Committee are not subject to vote by the entire Alumni Board of Directors.

 All nomination forms/materials should be submitted online or on letter/legal-sized paper.
 Nominations will not be considered without supporting documentation.